 The restaurant is reasonably priced in the fine dining range.
 All these dishes cost us as low as 1400 INR or 25$.
 The non-vegetarian dishes will cost slightly more but still, the place will cost all in all below $50.

 Chilis Grill and Bar is literally in almost every corner of Delhi.
 Located in well-known Ambience Mall – both Gurgaon and Vasant Kunj one.
 If you’re staying near South Delhi, you can head to either the Ambience Mall – Vasant Kunj one or set foot in the DLF Place Mall in Saket.
-If you’re in the center of Delhi, you can easily found in Connaught Place’s M-Block of the outer circle.
+If you’re in the centre of Delhi, you can easily found in Connaught Place’s M-Block of the outer circle.
 Staying near Noida – don’t worry, there’s one in the DLF Mall of India also.
 Not to mention the one located in West Delhi’s renowned Pacific mall.
 Feel like reading more reviews from foodies like us, head to Zomato for a specific restaurant.

 I was really pleased that I tried Chilis Grill and Bar considering my known love for Mexican food.
 The service was superbly fast and the staff was helpful even provided recommendations for first-timers at their restaurant.
 There’s always a leverage with global names, but it’s pleasant to actually witness what makes them a global name and how they maintain it.
 Anyone looking for Mexican/American food in Delhi, I would recommend the restaurant given my Chilis Grill and Bar Delhi Review.